 Why DEI with CIPT?

-- Most DEI workshops and conversations held about inclusion fail to include disability.
+- Most workshops and conversations about inclusion fail to include disability.

-- Some DEI workshops try to offer one-sized-fits-all solutions.
-Ours is bespoke to this industry and your company’s particular pain points and strengths.
+- Some DEI workshops try to offer one-size-fits-all solutions.
+Ours is bespoke to this industry and game writers’ needs.

 - Courtney has years of community management experience through Can I Play That and is very familiar with the inner workings and needs of game studios and developers, as well as experience working with the disabled community.
 Yi Shun has a certificate in diversity and inclusion from eCornell.
-She has helped creatives of all levels to foster better inclusion in their work and has helped with DEI efforts in higher-education institutions, humanitarian aid organizations, and literary organizations.
+She has helped creatives of all levels to foster better inclusion in their work and has helped with DEI efforts in higher-education institutions, humanitarian aid organizations, literary organizations, and retailers.